 Try it for yourself!
 Visit http://eyelandtx.com

 We just launched a new website for Soluta Health.
 Soluta is a subsidiary of Boon Chapman, specializing in EMR products, as well as other technical solutions for the healthcare industry.
 It's tough to find a marketing site that doesn't heavily rely on stock photos, so much so that they become indistinguishable from one another.
 In doing research, I found myself to struggling to understand what most of these sites were even marketing, other than the obvious call-to-actions.
 The project blossomed into a 50/50 split of photography and responsive web design.
-I couldn't have asked for a more receptive and forward-thinking client.

 I was tasked by one of our beloved clients, TestOil, to build an iOS & Android (and Windows Phone) friendly web application to help diagnose equipment failure for the energy industry.
 Web applications are a fantastic, cost-effective method to expand branded content.
 The beauty lies in the ability to create cross-platform content that looks great on any device and OS.
 As more and more users move away from browsing on a computer, the importance of having responsive web-content has never been higher.
 HTML 5 apps are easier to design than even a standard webpage, given that mobile users less frequently use out of date devices and browsers that typically plague web designers.
 Most smartphones have a 2-3 year life span before the screen shatters or the handset has been plunked into the toilet so many times that a field of dry rice couldn't save the internal components.